preventing & Resolving problems

 Tips for Resolving Conflicts

 If a problem or conflict arises, communication and documentation are crucial.
 Communicate your concerns to the right people.
-See our Fact Sheet on Nursing Home Concerns: Where to go for help.

 Go up the chain of command.
 If speaking to the attendant/staff person most directly involved is not successful, work your way up.
 Speak to the supervisor, the administrator/director/manager of the agency or facility, and, if necessary, the person to whom the administrator/director/manager reports.